fitthejob/cx-demo/README.md

 - Layer 0: bootstrap, account baseline, audit pipeline
 - Layer 1: connect instance, phone numbers, hours of operation, queue architecture, contact flow framework

+High-level platform flow:

+1. Bootstrap creates the Terraform backend, KMS, and GitHub OIDC trust.
+2. Account baseline establishes the shared account foundation and environment KMS posture.
+3. Core telephony modules build the Connect instance, numbers, hours, queues, and contact flows in dependency order.
+4. Optional governance and migration modules layer on top without becoming accidental hard prerequisites.
+5. The local dashboard and GitHub Actions workflows both drive the same underlying Terraform contracts rather than introducing parallel deployment engines.

+## What this demonstrates

+This repo is strongest as evidence of:

+- Amazon Connect solution design across instance, routing, queue, hours, number, and contact-flow domains
+- Terraform modularization with explicit dependency management and environment manifests
+- CI/CD and identity design using GitHub OIDC instead of long-lived AWS credentials
+- operational design for safe rollout sequencing, re-apply behavior, destroy gating, and drift review
+- balancing platform standardization with optional layers such as audit operations, migration support, and number-governance modules
+- working through real platform constraints such as Connect quota blockers, backend locking changes, IAM hardening, and operator UX clarity

+## Current state

+This is currently a `dev`-first implementation and active working platform blueprint.

+A few important realities:

+- the repo is being exercised primarily against `dev` right now rather than a polished multi-environment production rollout
+- some modules are intentionally optional or migration-specific
+- drift detection and GitHub execution-role IAM coverage are being actively hardened
+- phone-number provisioning has been shaped by real Amazon Connect quota limitations, which influenced how optionality and deployment sequencing are handled

+That is intentional context for reviewers: this repo is meant to show architecture thinking, modular platform design, and operational reasoning in a realistic implementation, not a static marketing artifact.

+## How to review this repo

+If you are reviewing this as a portfolio piece, start here:

+1. `connect-pbx/modules/dependency-order.json` for the capability-pack and dependency model
+2. `connect-pbx/dashboard/` for the operator-facing deployment workflow and wave-based preview
+3. `connect-pbx/modules/bootstrap/` for backend, OIDC, and execution-role design
+4. representative domain modules such as:
+   - `connect-pbx/modules/l1-connect-instance/`
+   - `connect-pbx/modules/l1-phone-numbers/`
+   - `connect-pbx/modules/l1-contact-flow-framework/`
+5. `connect-pbx/docs/runbooks/` for the operational model and implementation guidance

 ## Prerequisites

 You will typically want the following installed before working in this repo: